yuezheli/PBPK_Tranexamic_Acid/README.md

 ## Conclusion and Discussion

-Overall, the plasma concentraion following the Transino II recommended dosing scheme would lead to safe plasma TXA concentration with no apparent risk of clotting ...
+Overall, the plasma concentraion following the Transino II recommended dosing scheme would lead to safe plasma TXA concentration with no apparent risk of clotting.
+The concentration of TXA after oral intake peaks in 3 hours after the drug in the skin, and the concentration stays somewhat effective in preventing pigmentation for the next 12 hours.

+(talk about uncertainty and weaknesses).

 We acknowledge the science behind our work isn't new, as [Kane et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34087356/) published a similar study on TXA with more extensive discussion on different route of administration.
 But I concede this repo provides an open-source implementation is is beneficial for the science.